ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 This solution implements an idempotent and reproducible environment that can be replicated through automation.

+The infrastructure design approach is Infrastructure as Code, this allows the system to be configured declaratively through DSC, version controlled through Git improving scalability and consistency (Berkouwer, 2022).
+The deployment is idempotent, meaning that applying the configuration multiple times would produce the same result without causing unwanted changes, DSC resources would not duplicate.
+(Microsoft, 2025)

 Manual configuration increases the risk of configuration drift and inconsistent environments.
 DSC reduces this risk by enforcing the desired configuration state defined for the system.

-The orchestrator executes the configuration in a logical layered order.
+The orchestrator executes the configuration in a layered order so dependencies are respected:

-First, the infrastructure baseline is configured:

-Server state
+Baseline infrastructure state (server + prerequisites)

-Networking configuration
+Networking and DNS configuration

-DNS settings
+AD DS role installation

-Domain Controller role installation
+Domain Controller promotion

-Once the baseline state is confirmed, the system proceeds with domain promotion.
+Post-promotion directory objects (OUs, users, groups)

+GPO creation, linking and enforcement

+Client onboarding (Windows + Ubuntu evidence)

 If the machine has already been promoted to a Domain Controller, DSC detects that the state already matches the desired configuration and skips that step.

-After promotion, the configuration continues with Active Directory objects:

-OUs

-Users

-Security groups

-Group Policy objects and links

-DSC compares the desired configuration with the current system state and only applies changes when differences are detected.
+This supports safe reruns and convergence.

-When the configuration is compiled, a MOF artifact is generated.
-This file contains the instructions required for the system.
+When the configuration is compiled, MOF artefacts are generated.
+These MOF files describe the target state for each node.

 The Local Configuration Manager (LCM) reads the MOF file and enforces the defined state on the system.

+MOF files are treated as generated artifacts that can be checked after a compile.

 3.2 Data Driven Configuration Model

-The data file is used when objects are repetitive, likely to expand, or expected to change properties over time.
+The data file is also used when objects are repetitive, likely to expand, or expected to change properties over time as it is easy to manipulate with a data-driven approach, allowing easier scalability.

 Instead of hardcoding these objects directly inside the configuration logic, they are defined inside: